 Lower interest rates improve affordability by reducing EMI per lakh.
 So, does it make a strong case for buying a house now?

 Buying a house is a big financial decision requiring income stability over many years.
 Off late, economy and businesses have got impacted by the lockdown process to combat Covid pandemic.
 Many companies have resorted to a pay cut or axed jobs altogether.

 So, assess your cash flows and its stability over a period of time.
 An intermittent shock to income could impact your ability to repay the loan.
 If you lack clarity at this juncture, hold the buying decision for the time being.

 2. Nothing is fixed

-Most banks offer floating rate home loans which move up and down with changes in the interest rates in the economy.
+Most banks offer floating interest rate home loans which move up and down with changes in the interest rates in the economy.

 The good part is that from October 2019, it is compulsorily aligned to an external benchmark rate (Repo rate).
 So, with changes in the repo rate, the interest rate on the loan also changes accordingly.

-While a few players offer fixed-rate home loans, it is really not fixed.
+While a few players offer fixed interest rate home loans, it is really not fixed.
 It’s fixed for only a short period of two years and often comes at a premium.
 Moreover, with interest rates hovering at multi-year lows, the odds of interest rates going up are higher.
 And with lack of a fixed-rate loan option, there is a higher likelihood of such spike in rates impacting your EMIs and cash flows.

 3. Builder reputation